Now Reading

-With F9: The Fast Saga finally hitting theaters after multiple delays, let’s revisit all Fast & Furious movies, ranked from worst to best.
+With Fast X in theaters, let’s revisit the Fast & Furious movies, ranked from worst to best.

-Each sequel since the first installment has tried something different than the last, whether it’s a crazy new action set piece, exotic new locations or characters.
+Each sequel has tried something different than the last.
+Whether it’s a crazy new action set piece, exotic new locations, or characters.
 Though successful, The Fast Saga could’ve never become the billion dollar franchise it is today if it weren’t for director Justin Lin.
-Many directors have come and gone through the years, but Lin is the one who understood what these movies should’ve always been about: be as ridiculous as possible and show audiences a good time.
-Two decades, eight movies and one spin-off later, F9 is right around the corner.
-So, in honor of its imminent release, let’s do a U-turn and revisit The Fast Saga as it evolves into the franchise it is today.
+Many directors have come and gone through the years, but Lin’s the one who understood what these movies should’ve always been about: be as ridiculous as possible and show audiences a good time.
+Two decades, nine movies and a spin-off later, Fast X is here.
+So, in honor of its release, let’s do a U-turn and revisit The Fast Saga.

 2003